-- Access to an environment that meets their sensory and physical needs and allows them to communicate effectively throughout the day. - Safe and familiar routines within the classroom and wider school environment. - Age and stage appropriate teaching through PSHE and RSE, linked to pupil's pathways. - Clear and progressive rules for appropriate behaviour that are taught explicitly throughout their school life linked to their developmental needs. - To be taught strategies to self-regulate and communicate their needs. - Explicit teaching of social skills and emotional awareness and its link to mental health and wellbeing. - To be taught about safe and appropriate behaviour outside of the school community. - Intervention and support where needed.
+- Access to an environment that meets their sensory and physical needs and allows them to communicate effectively throughout the day. - Safe and familiar routines within the classroom and wider school environment. - Age and stage appropriate teaching through PSHE and RSE, linked to pupil's pathways.

-Where appropriate and reasonable, adjustments may be made to ensure all pupils can meet behavioural expectations in the curriculum.
+- To be taught strategies to self-regulate and communicate their needs. - Bespoke intervention and support strategies where needed.

+Staff are expected to make reasonable adjustments to ensure inclusivity.
 This approach ensures that preventative approaches and early intervention is the norm.

-7. Mobile phones
+7. Pupil transition